Youth Without God

 Ödön von Horváth

-A shocking allegorical evocation of life under fascism is brought to the stage by Oscar-winning dramatist Christopher Hampton (Dangerous Liaisons, Atonement).
+A shocking allegorical evocation of life under fascism by Oscar-winning dramatist Christopher Hampton (Dangerous Liaisons, Atonement, The Son), Youth Without God is a chilling reminder that populist political rhetoric has consequences.

 When a teacher reprimands a student for a racist comment, he stands accused of ‘sabotage of the Fatherland'.
-His students revolt, and a murder follows.
-The teacher must face his role in it, even if it costs him everything.
+As events escalate, and a murder takes place, the teacher must decide whether to take a stand, even if it costs him everything.

 If you are experiencing issues with your booking, please click here.Book tickets